AlexThomas90210/PHP-Assessment1/readme.txt

 The project was purely based on backend object orientated PHP and did not require any html other than one form , So I did not put much thought in trying to make it look neat for the client side HTML.

 LINK for the webpage  >>> http://ec2-52-16-124-54.eu-west-1.compute.amazonaws.com/PHP-Assessment1/ <<
+I might delete the webpage in the future